OstAlma/Ostremote/README.md

  and the project is used to prevent intrusion and test the penetration coefficient and security so that it will no longer be infiltrated by strangers.
 Good luck, thanks for your attention.

- To buy the code and use the source codes of our group, be careful with the following email:hasanbusiens1992@gmail.com Our experts will contact you to provide services.
+ To buy the code and use the source codes of our group, contact the following email: hasanbusiens1992@gmail.com
+ Our experts will contact you to provide services.
 Help us with software consulting and debugging.

   OSTrp Software Group